Staff profile

 Biography

-Nick Kilford is a Postdoctoral Research Associate in Durham Law School, working on an Open Research Area funded study on Unwritten Constitutional Norms and Principles led by Dr Se-shauna Wheatle.
-His research focusses on sub-state government, and particularly the interaction between sub-state and central legislatures.
-His current research considers the relationship, in the UK, between devolution and parliamentary sovereignty, and he has wider interests in comparative regional government, federalism and public law.
+Nick Kilford is a Postdoctoral Research Associate in Durham Law School, working on an Open Research Area funded study on Unwritten Constitutional Norms and Principles led by Professor Se-shauna Wheatle.
+His research focusses on sub-state government and the interaction between different levels of legislative authority, alongside wider interests in comparative regional government, federalism and public law.
+In particular, his research is concerned with the ways and extent to which contemporary developments involving the territorial distribution of legislative and governmental power, such as centralisation and decentralisation, exert pressure upon orthodox ideas about, and the principles and rules which govern, the UK’s constitution.

-Nick is a graduate of Durham Law School (LLB, MJur), and his PhD, due for imminent submission, was undertaken at St Edmund's College, Cambridge with the support of the Cambridge Law Journal PhD Studentship.
+Nick is a graduate of Durham Law School (LLB, MJur), and completed his PhD at St Edmund's College, Cambridge with the support of the Cambridge Law Journal PhD Studentship.
+His PhD thesis concerns the relationship between devolution and parliamentary sovereignty.

 Publications